No matter which position in the EC you are running for, they all have a lot in common. We have collected what you need to know before running below:

 - At the end of your term, it is important that you do a good handover to the succeeding EC, just like the EC before you did for you.

-- Even after your term has ended, the EC succeeding you might have questions which they will appreciate your being available for.
+- Even after your term has ended, the EC succeeding you might have questions which they will appreciate you being available to answer.

 How to further prepare yourself: